Pharmaceutical companies work towards bringing new cures to the market and improving treatments available for patients.

 As such, companies in the pharmaceutical sector try to expand potential treatments and seek new ways to work with medicine that already exists.
 For example, a pharmaceutical company might develop drugs for multiple indications or could look at addressing broader categories, such as pain.

-The US is the world’s leader in research and development (R&D); according to Catalyst Pharma, since 1980, R&D efforts in the country have grown significantly, rising from US$2 billion to US$83 billion as of 2019.
+The US is the world's leader in research and development (R&D).
+According to Catalyst Pharma, since 1980, R&D efforts in the country have grown significantly, rising from US$2 billion to a record high of US$91.1 billion in 2020.
 Additionally, the US is the largest pharmaceutical market.

-Prescription drug sales in the nation are also robust, and are expected to reach US$600 billion by 2023, up from an estimated US$500 billion in 2019.
+Prescription drug sales in the nation are also robust, and are expected to reach US$400 billion by 2025, up from an estimated US$359 billion in 2020.

 Investors interested in this growing industry may want to put their money into companies that could be on the verge of finding new cures or advancing treatments for rare diseases.
 However, there are many challenges when investing in these companies, and it's crucial to be aware that time and patience play a large role when it comes to the pharma space.

 For one thing, it's important to know that while the biggest pharma companies are pursuing their own pipelines, they are also using partnerships, licensing deals and collaborations to expand drug candidates.
 AbbVie (NYSE:ABBV), Bristol-Myers Squibb (NYSE:BMY,OTC Pink:BMYMP) and Pfizer (NYSE:PFE) are a few of those players and can always be counted on as big market stocks available for investors.

 It's also key to note that the overarching pharmaceutical industry goes beyond the biggest pharmaceutical companies.
 Small- to medium-cap drug companies continue to make an impact in developing innovative pharmaceutical products and attract a variety of investors.